-Consider an execution of Algorithm~\ref{ls-alg}.
-For each time $t$, we will generate a corresponding wdag $G_{t} $ which provides the history of the $t^{\text{th}}$ resampling.
-This wdag is built backward in time for $s = t, \dots, 1$.
-Initially, at $s = t$, it has a single node labeled by $f_t$.
-For $s = t-1, \ldots, 1$, if the wdag $G_t$ constructed so far has a node with label $g$ where $g \sim f_s$, then we add a vertex labeled $f_s$; otherwise, we do not modify $G_t$.
+Consider an execution of the Search Algorithm.
+For each time $t$ with resampled flaw $f_t$, we define a corresponding wdag $G_{t}$, as follows: initially, we set $G_t$ to consist of a singleton node labeled $f_t$.
+Then, for each time $s = t-1, \ldots, 0$ with resampled flaw $f_s$, there are two cases: \begin{itemize} \item If $f_s \sim G_t$, or if $G_t$ has a source node labeled $f_s$, then prepend $f_s$ to $G_t$. \item Otherwise, do not modify $G_t$. \end{itemize}

-We say that a wdag $H$ \emph{appears} if $H \cong G_t$ for any value $t$.
-It is not hard to see that the number of times the algorithm resamples a given flaw $f$ is equal to the number of appearing wdags whose (unique) sink is labeled by $f$.
-Thus, to calculate the expected number running time of Algorithm~\ref{ls-alg}, we need to sum the probabilities of appearance of the wdags.